Copyright: © 1998 - 2016 John Gardner

 This is probably the finest walk on the Dent de Crolles, and shouldn't be missed.
 It includes (map) viewing the entrance series of the Guiers Mort cave; a visit to the summit; and an exploration of the prairie on the Dent de Crolles summit pastures.
 It is, however, a full day's walk, and you should expect to be away from the car for up to seven hours.
 It also needs to cross the Guiers Mort stream which is impassable in flood conditions.
 The time given is for ascent only.

 The Perquelin valley is a narrow valley that runs south-east from St. Pierre de Chartreuse for about three kilometres to the hamlet of Perquelin.
 Drive to the top of the road, and at its conclusion, continue along the forest track for 100 metres, where you will find a car park (990 m grid ref.
 UTM 31T 72314 50237.
-Our first target is to find the entrance to the Guiers Mort cave, and you are better off not following the sign-posted route, as it doesn't take the best or more interesting path.
+Our first target is to find the entrance to the Guiers Mort cave.

-From the car park follow the forest track past a clearing, where you cross the Guiers Mort stream, and also get a glimpse of its waterfall above.
-You will soon pass a couple of reservoir buildings on the right.
-Once well above these, a track goes off to the right (20 minutes from the car park).
-This leads to the Fontaine Noire - a captured water source which is the resurgence for the Chaos of Bellefond area above.
+From the car park follow the forest track past a clearing, until you cross the Guiers Mort stream, and also get a glimpse of its waterfall above.
+Immediately on the other side of the bridge, a path ascends pleasantly through the woods, passing the Fontaine Noire - a captured water source which is the resurgence for the Chaos of Bellefond area above.

-Cross the spring, and follow a path uphill for a few minutes, ignoring the horizontal path that leads off almost immediately.
-Then take the next junction to the right, which soon leads to a forest track.
+Continue on the path uphill for a few minutes, then take the next junction to the right, which soon leads to a forest track.
 Turn right, and after 100 metres, turn left just before the Guiers Mort stream, some 10 minutes after leaving the Fontaine Noire.
 A pleasant path rises through the forest, until it descends to a set of metal "stepping stones" across the stream, with the imposing cave entrance above.
 You can, however, carry on and reach the cave entrance by an easy cable-assisted traverse.

 Once up the zigzags (or across the short traverse), cross over to the imposing entrance (1310 m) which you will reach about an hour after leaving the car.
 This is a lovely spot, and a good place for breakfast.
 The Grotte du Guiers Mort is the bottom entrance to the world-famous 60 km long Dent de Crolles system of caves, and its entrance chambers may be explored safely providing you have adequate lighting (which includes a spare), and the water levels are reasonably low.
 If you follow the main passage up some boulders and round to the right, you will arrive at a large chamber with a lower passage going off at floor level.
 Entering this, you are immediately hit by a veritable gale-force draught.
 The low passage only lasts three or four metres before entering another high chamber.
 This is the Climber's Chamber, which is as far as we can go, but speleologists can progress into the heart of the mountain by climbing up to a passage in the roof.